What is the variants waterfall?

 To add split tests to your segments (creating further variants) select the (+) icon to the right of your segment and select either ‘Create Test’ or ‘Split Test With Winner’.

-- It’s ideal to name each split as you go, e.g ‘UK SL split test 1’.
+- Name each split as you go, e.g ‘UK SL split test 1’.